-Nigerian police, Shi'ite group clash in capital, at least one dead
+Nigerian police, Shi'ite group clash in capital, at least two dead

-ABUJA (Reuters) - Nigerian police and Shi’ite Muslim protesters clashed in the capital Abuja on Monday and at least one demonstrator was killed, highlighting one of the security challenges faced by the country with Africa’s biggest economy.
+ABUJA (Reuters) - Nigerian police and Shi’ite Muslim protesters clashed in the capital Abuja on Monday, with at least one demonstrator and a senior policeman killed, highlighting one of the security challenges faced by the country with Africa’s biggest economy.

 A youth leader who was among the Islamic Movement of Nigeria (IMN) protesters said he saw six dead bodies, while a Reuters correspondent in Abuja spotted one corpse, vehicles ablaze and bloodstains along a main street following bursts of gunfire.